vakshit/rduino4/readme.md

 - disable the watchdog
 - turn on the clock gate for Port C
 - grab pin 5 from that port, and make it a GPIO
-- set that GPIO high to light the LED
+- set that GPIO as output and then high to light the LED
+- Can you make the led blink periodically?

+You are now suppossed to complete main.rs.